pinax/pinax-blog/README.md

     $ pip install creole
 ```

-NOTE: the `creole` package does not support Python 3
+NOTE: the `creole` package does not support Python 3.

 ### Usage

-You work with this app as an author via the Django Admin.
+As an author, you work with this app via the Django Admin.

 You can [customize](customize-admin.md) the editor for the admin at the site
 level or just use the stock text areas.